floriandendorfer/replication-code/README.md

   <li>Read in <code>MSA_new-york-newark-jersey-city-ny-nj-pa_Daily_Match_2021-11-19.csv</code> (daily booking data) for these properties. </li>
   <li>Read in <code>New_York-Newark_Property_Trajectory.csv</code> (~bi-monthly ratings data) and merge with daily bookings data. </li>
   <li>Restrict observation period to 01/01/2016 to 31/12/2019 (4y).</li>
-  <li>For each property, drop all observations <l>before</li> first ever booking.
-AirDNA may have filled in zeros for dates that predate market entry.</li>
   <li>If the number of reviews $N$ is missing for a id-day, fill in the last observed $N$ of the same property.</li>
   <li>If $N$ for a id-day is missing and N has been observe prior, fill in the first observed $N$ of the same property.</li>
   <li>If $N$ is still missing, set $N$ equal to zero.</li>